 In order to access the internet, the requesting host must have an IP address.
 Manual configuration involves system administrators identifying an available IP address, assigning it to the individual device, defining device configuration parameters, and updating the DNS database by mapping the device name to the IP address.

-DHCP is based on a client/server model where the client software runs on the device and server runs on the DHCP server.
+DHCP is based on a client/server model where the client software runs on the device and the server runs on the DHCP server.
 Once configured, a device automatically requests an IP address which is granted by the DHCP server as a lease (an IP address with the necessary configuration data and expiration).
 Before it expires, the device renews the lease to extend the expiration.
 If the device moves to a different subnet or the device can no longer reach the server, the current address expires and is available for reallocation by the DHCP server.

 A scope contains a set of addresses, along with certain configuration parameters called DHCP options.
-Example DHCP options include IP addresses where a client can find DNS servers or a hostname which the client should use.
+Example DHCP options include IP addresses where a client can find DNS servers or a hostname that the client should use.

-You must define at lease one scope for each subnet for which you want to use dynamic addressing.
+You must define at least one scope for each subnet for which you want to use dynamic addressing.

 An individual DHCP server or a highly available DHCP cluster does not support overlapping IP space.
 To support overlapping IP space, use more than one DHCP cluster—one cluster for each logical, non-overlapping network.